s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```
 ARMGNU ?= aarch64-linux-gnu
 ```
-The makefile starts with variable definition. `ARMGNU` is a cross-compiler prefix.
+The makefile starts with the variable definition. `ARMGNU` is a cross-compiler prefix.
 We need to use a [cross-compiler](https://en.wikipedia.org/wiki/Cross_compiler) because we are compiling the source code for `arm64` architecture on `x86` machine.
 So instead of `gcc` we are using `aarch64-linux-gnu-gcc`.

 ```
 COPS = -Wall -nostdlib -nostartfiles -ffreestanding -Iinclude -mgeneral-regs-only